 Due to the nature of negotiations with partners involved and changes being made to the project vision, limited public engagement took place during 2023.
-This is, however, expected to change as we enter 2024 and the project works to secure approval of its full business case and conclude discussions on their preferred site location.
+Further information will be communicated during 2024, once there is clarity on the vision for this skills intervention project.